sarahemottram/UnicornsProject/README.md

 # How to Set Up
-* You need Visual Studio 2022 with .net8 installed, "ASP.NET and Web Development" workload
+* You need Visual Studio 2022 with .net 8 and the "ASP.NET and Web Development" workload installed
-* Open the "UnicornsInventorySystem.sln" folder
+* Open the "UnicornsInventorySystem.sln" solution
 * On the right hand side you'll see
   * "UnicornsInventorySystem" which contains our code
   * "UnicornsInventorySystemTests" which contains our tests